 Many fruits which we associate with large trees can now be grown on dwarfing rootstock.
-It is the rootstock that imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.
+The rootstock imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.

 The fruit part, or scion, produces the crop so that you might have a ‘Cox’s Orange Pippin’ apple variety grafted onto a dwarfing rootstock.
 Although usually a 30 feet tree, the rootstock will keep the tree small so you can have ‘Cox’s Orange Pippin’ in a container and get good crops.

 The same applies to wide varieties of pears, plums, and cherries.
 So, for example, the wonderful ‘Stella’ cherry can be grown on ‘Colt’ dwarfing rootstock, and you get a tiny tree with loads of tasty cherries in a small area.

 Other fruits are suitable to grow in containers without grafting them onto dwarf rootstock, including bush fruits such as blueberries, red and white currants, and gooseberries.
 The good thing about using containers is that you can have different soil to grow blueberries with a pH of 5.5-6.5 alongside gooseberries, who prefer more alkaline soil.

 Containers mean you can have climbing fruit in garden areas without soil, such as on a concrete patio next to a wall.